LenadESP/LenadESP/README.md

 - 👋 Hi, I’m @LenadESP.
-Im actualy learning python.
+Im actualy learning, I don't know exactly what as I love learning and I'm into everything HAHA.
 I think that we can be friends!
-- Im not so good speakign in english because Im from spain, but if u want, I can speak spanish too.
-- I also like anime so much.
+- Since I'm Spanish I may make some mistakes speaking english, so feel free to correct if so.
+- No need to mention that I am obviously also fluent in Spanish, wich is my mother language.
+- I love reading and I have a great time reading mangas or watching anime :D.

 <!---
 LenadESP/LenadESP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.